 And the best bit?
 All of their food is sourced locally, helping to boost the Bristol economy!

 Head to Cheltenham Road for your amazing afternoon tea:

 Cox & Baloney Tearoom and Bar

 182 & 184 Cheltenham road

-As far as I know, there are just a couple of ZaZa Bazaar restaurants around the UK (so, technically they’re a small chain).
-Looking out over the Bristol harbour, you may be lucky to secure a table by the window for great harbourside views.
+There are just a couple of ZaZa Bazaar restaurants around the UK (so, technically they’re a small chain).
+One of the best restaurants near the Bristol harbourside, and looking out over the harbour itself, you may be lucky to secure a table by the window for great views.
 But I wouldn’t count your chickens on this as it is quite a popular place!

 So, you’ve heard of all-you-can-eat buffets haven’t you?
 You can get Chinese ones, curry house buffets and salad bar buffets.
 But have you heard of somewhere that offers food from across the globe?
 Yep, that’s right!
 You could be eating cheesy Italian pizza one minute, helping yourself to onion bhajis the next and then working your way around the dessert island.
 Yes, a whole island for desserts!

 It’s probably a good thing that they have a 1 hour 45 minute time limit for each table, or you could leave several kilos heavier if you’re not careful.
 But when the food’s this good, who really cares?